 This desk is well-built and nicely stable, which is obviously critical for when the action gets furious, and you’re mousing like crazy on that Evoguard finish.
 The Gaming Desk is adjustable to 250+ different height positions, with a smooth raising/lowering action (and comes with the usual memory settings).

 Some of the features may seem a little gimmicky, like the built-in speakers – serious shooter players doubtless have their own far superior set of headphones, for instance – but overall this hits the mark as a quality desk which makes some worthwhile advances for keen gamers.

 Note that it might be worth forking out a little extra for an oak or bamboo desktop for long-term hardiness, as wear-and-tear could be one of the concerns for those intending to mouse directly on the Evoguard surface.

-- Check out all the best laptops in the world
+- Check out all the best laptops of 2021

 8 tips to find the right home office standing desk

 Anna Bettina Pangalangan from Flexispot tells us more about her secrets to find the best standing desk for your ideal home office setup:

 Remote working will likely be the new normal for some, even if some offices are already calling back their employees.
 If you are one of those who are staying at home and working, you might as well invest in a standing desk.

 Having a dedicated working desk is beneficial: It can increase creativity and productivity since you have a space where you can set up your computers and files in one place.
 Another advantage is that having a working table reinforces boundaries between home and work life.
 This is the area where you can draw the line.

 As much as possible, opt for an ergonomic working desk.
 Traditional desks are cheaper but they do not offer any ergonomic benefits.
 An ergonomic desk allows you to stand and sit on the fly because of its height adjustment feature.
 Investing in a standing desk can help you to achieve a healthy and pain-free body by encouraging you to stand more often.